MaastrichtU-IDS/fair-test/docs/publish.md

 !!! warning "Use persistent URLs"

-	When it has been enabled for the FAIR Test API, use your Metrics test persistent URL.
+	When it has been enabled for the FAIR Test API you want to register, use a persistent URL for the Metrics tests.
+See [w3id.org](https://w3id.org/){:target="_blank"} to easily create and maintain a persistent URL.

 Once your FAIR metrics tests are registered in the FAIR evaluation service, you can create collections that use your tests, and run evaluations with those collections.